bradcrc/now-playing-card/README.md

 # now-playing-card

-**PLEASE NOTE: The HASS 110 update to Picture Elements card breaks this and other custom cards. .110.2 reportedly fixes this**

 Custom card for [Home Assistant](https://www.home-assistant.io/) to display a poster of the currently playing item in designated media_player.

 #### Demo: [Youtube video](https://youtu.be/1ZU4WMgwU6s)